Dear all,

 Dear Ms. Namrata,

-Aspects of what an HR should be aware of --
+Aspects of what an HR should be aware of:

-Recruitment & Manpower Planning:
+Recruitment and Manpower Planning:

 - Craft Job Descriptions and Advertisements